TL;DR: Copy-Paste vLLM Setup on H100

 - Streaming support: built-in server-sent events for real-time token streaming; important for chat applications and voice AI

-- Speculative decoding: faster generation using a small draft model; effective for specific model pairs where latency matters
+- Speculative decoding: faster generation using a small draft model; effective for specific model pairs where latency matters.
+For low-concurrency serving where latency matters more than throughput, speculative decoding can add another 2-5x improvement on top of any of these configurations.
+See the speculative decoding production guide for setup steps.

-- FlashAttention 4 backend: new in v0.17.0; the default attention backend on Blackwell (SM100+) GPUs (B200, RTX 50 series); improves prefill throughput and speculative decode performance with no configuration required.
-On Hopper GPUs (H100, H200), FlashAttention 3 remains the default
+- FlashAttention 4 backend: new in v0.20.0+; the default attention backend on Blackwell SM100/SM103 GPUs (B200, B300); improves prefill throughput and speculative decode performance with no configuration required.
+On Hopper GPUs (H100, H200), FlashAttention 3 remains the default.
+For a deep dive into FA4's SM100 tile architecture, benchmark comparisons with FA3, and step-by-step setup on Blackwell instances, see the FlashAttention-4 Blackwell inference guide.

 For the full changelog, check vLLM's releases page.
 What's in this guide is what you actually need to configure for production: not every feature, just the ones that matter.